Column relationships

 Counting relationships

-If you wish to count the number of related records in a column, you may use the counts()
+If you wish to count the number of related records in a column, you may use the counts() method:

 use Filament\Tables\Columns\TextColumn;